Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Prompt Template

 [The Start of the Question] \{question\} [The End of the Question]

 [Output Format] New question: \textless Your expanded and rephrased question here \textgreater \end{promptbox}

-\begin{promptbox}{Template for adding non-essential contextual information to questions} [Instruction] You are a test design expert.
+\begin{promptbox}{Template for SPD baseline} [Instruction] You are a test design expert.
 Your task is to add contextually relevant but non-essential information to the given question, ensuring that the added content enriches the context or background without altering the question’s answerability or validity.

 [The Start of the Question] \{question\} [The End of the Question]

 [Requirements] 1.
 Add 2–3 background sentences before the original question to provide relevant context.
 2. Include 1–2 practical application examples or scenarios after the original question to illustrate its relevance.
 3. Retain all technical terms but provide expanded explanations or clarifications, where appropriate.
 4. Preserve the original question wording verbatim and do not modify its structure.
 5. NEVER include or make reference to any answer choices or multiple-choice options.
 6. Ensure the final output omits any mention of "choices" or "options."